nitzan/uxebu.com/README.md

 uxebu.com
 =========

-This is the node/markdown based HTML generator for uxebu.com Contenis maintained via Markdown files which map to HMTL templates.
+This is the node/markdown based HTML generator for uxebu.com
+Content is maintained through Markdown files which map to HMTL templates.

 Building HTML
 -------------